techidaily/site-screen-sharing-recording/source/_posts/updated-5-best-voice-recorders-for-mac-devices.md

 **Step 3:-** Edit the recorded voice to video.
 For editing the voiceover, you will have to click on the audio track, and a window will pop up for adjusting the settings of audio like Pitch, Volume, Speed of voiceover.
 You can even trim and cut out the unwanted section from the recorded voiceover and apply fade in and out effect to voiceover for a smooth transition.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AQn0MYjIfyI?si=rIdjT-qMRpjpJXXa&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## FAQs

 **1\.
 Which one is best for a MacBook?**